IspWork/CinemaManagement/README.md

 - add movie at projection time
 - remove movie from projection time
 - remove movie from all projections
-- view movies that can are projected at a certain projection time
+- view movies that can be projected at a certain projection time
 - view all projection times and movies in them
 - view a list of all available movies in the cinema
 - add movie to list of available movies